ESRC-Austrian Science Fund (FWF) bilateral guidance

 - The FWF Equipment Form (if appropriate) (Erfassungsblatt Geräte)

-For further information on this bilateral agreement, please contact firstname.lastname@example.org
+For further information on this bilateral agreement and the changes to the research grants funding threshold, which may impact upon your application under this agreement, please contact firstname.lastname@example.org